 Prosumers are the New Consumers

 As previously explained, a prosumer is someone who is either a consumer who also produces or a consumer who is also a professional.
-In the online world the term describes people who buy things.
+In the online world, the term describes people who buy things.
 This is because those who buy items also produce them.
 For example, someone may buy a plain t-shirt but then customise it by adding a design onto it themselves.
-So they consumed the t-shirt but also produce a new item from it.
-Additionally, in the offline world, there are people who grow their own food for their family or as communities.
+So they consumed the t-shirt but also produced a new item from it.
+Additionally, in the offline world, there are people who grow their own food for their families or as communities.
 These people consume the food that they have produced, this is also known as voluntary simplicity or simple living.

 Personalisation and Testing